-In fact, “The average age of onset for many mental health conditions is the typical college age range of 18 to 24 years old,” said Courtney Knowles, executive director of The Jed Foundation.
+According to this Women’s Mental Health Treatment Center in Pasadena, “The average age of onset for many mental health conditions is the typical college age range of 18 to 24 years old,” said Courtney Knowles, executive director of The Jed Foundation.

 While stress is common among most college students, the prevalence of depression on college campuses is on the rise.